prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

     discovery.uri=http://example.net:8080

 These properties require some explanation:

+* ``coordinator``:
+  Allow this Presto instance to function as a coordinator (accept queries from clients and manage query execution).

+* ``node-scheduler.include-coordinator``:
+  Allow scheduling work on the coordinator.
+  For larger clusters, processing work on the coordinator can impact query performance because the machine's resources are not available for the critical task of scheduling, managing and monitoring query execution.

 * ``http-server.http.port``:
   Specifies the port for the HTTP server.
 Presto uses HTTP for all